One Future Different Pathways

 We value diversity, encourage individuality and celebrate difference.

-We empower each other, respect everyone and treat people with dignity.
+We empower each other, respect everyone and treat all people with dignity.

-We believe that all young people should have equality of opportunity, whoever they are and whatever their background.
+We believe every young person should have equality of opportunity, whoever they are and whatever their background..

 We promote young people’s agency and recognise the positive impact they can have on their communities